jwkidd3/react-workshop/lessons/08-intermediate-react-v5/A-welcome-to-intermediate-react-v5.md

 ---
 title: "Welcome to Intermediate React v5"
-description: "Brian introduces you to Intermediate React v5 and explains how the course is structured."
+description: "  introduces you to Intermediate React v5 and explains how the course is structured."
 ---

-Welcome to Intermediate React v5 as taught by Brian Holt
+Welcome to Intermediate React v5 as taught by John Kidd

 If you haven't yet, read the [intro page][intro] as it explains well who I am, why I'm teaching this course, and what my background is.